 The Texas Education Code authorizes schools to obtain evidence that a person is eligible to attend public schools.
-To be eligible for continued enrollment in Gateway, each student's parent must show proof of residency at the time of enrollment.
+To be eligible for continued enrollment in Gateway, each student must reside within the district's approved geographical boundaries and each student's parent must show proof of residency.
 Residency may be verified through observation, documentation, and other means, including, but not limited to: